 - All applicants must have at least a 2.6 GPA in order to apply.

-- Recipients must also deliver a final project summary (500 words plus photos).
+- Recipients must also deliver a final project summary (500 words plus photos and headshot).

-- The NYIT Edward Guiliano Global Fellowship Committee will review all applications.
+- The Edward Guiliano Global Fellowship Committee will select awardees after reviewing all applications received by the deadline.
 Recipients will be notified via email.

 The deadline to apply has been extended to Friday, March 20. at 11:59 p.m.
 Eastern Daylight Time.

 - Sarah Johnson: Resiliency + Social Impact (San Juan, Puerto Rico)

 - Katherine Byrd: Escape Rooms and TeamSTEPPS, a model for pre-clinical teaching (San Diego, California)

 - Mirat Bhatt: Educational Technology: A Transformative Tool for Personal and Professional Growth (Niagara Falls, Ontario)

 - Tyler Simoneau: Artistically Animated Architecture (Paris, France - Amsterdam, Netherlands - London, United Kingdom)